mkgeiger/mqtt-broker/README.md

 ```
 sudo nano /etc/mosquitto/mosquitto.conf
 ```
 The Mosquitto configuration file used for this setup you see in the following.
-Short explanation: anonymous users are not allowed to connect, default internal listener at port 1883 (no TLS), external listener at port 8883 (TLS v1.2 secured) with the required crypto material, no client certificates required.
+Short explanation: anonymous users are not allowed to connect, default port 1883 (no TLS) for internal MQTT clients, port 8883 (TLS v1.2 secured) for external MQTT clients with the required crypto material, no client certificates required.
 ```
 pid_file /var/run/mosquitto.pid